-ARAB 250: Conversational Arabic I (3) Prerequisite: ARAB 105 or placement
+ARAB 250: Conversational Arabic I (3)

 This course is an intermediate Arabic course and builds upon skills learned in the elementary level.
 This course provides students with the basic skills and vocabulary required to communicate in a foreign language.
 This course expands on basic grammatical structures learned in elementary and intermediate Arabic with a focus on oral communication in the target language.
 The target language is the primary language of instruction.